Combat Mission: Beyond Overlord: Independent production

 Moylan later said that his core goal with Combat Mission was to create "the first strategy/war game to combine serious simulation with compelling 3D graphics and sound", and to match the technological advances of first-person shooters and flight simulators that he believed had outpaced wargames.

 Publication

 Battlefront.com was established in May 1999.
-Combat Mission was released on May 31, 2000.
-The Special Edition of the game was released three years later.
+Combat Mission was released on June 14, 2000.
+The Special Edition of the game was released three years later on May 29, 2003.

 Demo scenarios

 Three playable public demo scenarios were offered by Battlefront.com at various times.
 A beta demo was released first in October 1999.
 A gold demo was released later, and because the file format changed, two new scenarios were included on it that were not compatible with the earlier beta version.
 Neither demo included access to the mission editor, but did permit solo, hotseat, or email play.

 Last Defense and Riesberg were included with the original beta demo.
 Chance Encounter was originally released as an add-on for the beta demo, at Christmas 1999.
 It was later also released as part of the Gold Demo.
 It depicted a meeting engagement late in the war between an American rifle company supported by Sherman tanks, and a German rifle company supported by assault guns.
 The terrain depicted a rural crossroads overlooked by a forested hill.
 Chance Encounter has remained a popular scenario and versions of this battle have been recreated by third parties in Combat Mission: Afrika Korps and even Combat Mission: Shock Force.

 Valley of Trouble was a new scenario for the gold demo that depicted an American assault through a fortified valley.